dropmeaword/introbot/README.md

 When the bot gets a light stimulus while she's happy it will go into *stressed mode*, in stressed mode it will move away from the light by recoiling away from the light.
 If the bot doesn't receive any light stimuli for more than 2 seconds it will go back to *happy* mode.
 When the bot goes to *stressed mode* for a third time it will get into *paranoid mode* which will trigger a series of somewhat random on-the-spot movements, by rotating randomly.
 The robot stays in *paranoid mode* for as long as it doesn't receive any light stimulus for at least 10 seconds.

+## Setting up the play area

+The room must be reasonably darkened.
+There is no need for perfect darkness, just enough darkness to give good light differentials with the torches that you will use in the game is enough.

+Switch on the bots while you are inside the darkened play area and let them do their thing for the first 40 seconds or so.

+Your play area should be ready now!

 ## What libraries are these?

 You will need the Chrono, Metro and corestats libraries in your Arduino environment.